Why Alabama Belongs on Your Travel Bucket List

 The 16th Street Baptist Church, a National Historic Landmark, still serves an active congregation and holds its most solemn place in American history as the site of the September 15, 1963 bombing that killed four young girls: Addie Mae Collins, Cynthia Wesley, Carole Robertson, and Carol Denise McNair.
 The church’s basement museum, small but deeply affecting, ensures that their names are not forgotten.

-Beyond the civil rights heritage, Birmingham in 2026 is a city experiencing one of the more genuine urban renaissances in the South.
+Beyond the civil rights heritage, Birmingham in 2026 is a city experiencing one of the more convincing urban renaissances in the South.
 The food scene has been nationally recognized for over two decades, anchored by chef Frank Stitt’s Highlands Bar and Grill, which helped establish Birmingham as a serious culinary destination in the 1980s.
 A newer generation of chefs has continued this tradition, particularly in the Pepper Place and Avondale neighborhoods.
 The Saturday Pepper Place Farmers Market runs from March through December and serves as the social center of Birmingham’s food culture — arriving at 8am on a Saturday and spending two hours working through the vendors is as good an introduction to local food culture as you’ll find anywhere in the South.

 Montgomery: America’s Civil Rights Capital